 Additional information (including where students will stay, costs, event descriptions, logistics, and more) will be posted on a continuous basis from now through Spring 2018.
 Note the following though:

-2. We will have an Individual Geography Bee Combined Championships for which all individual events will count.
-One of these events (featuring 5 rounds of buzzer-based play, plus playoffs) is specifically labeled the International Geography Bee World Championships.
-There will also be a medals table kept by country.
+2. Three separate events: the Intl.
+Geography Exam, the Intl.
+Geography Showdown, and the Intl.
+Geography Quiz will together constitute the official IGB World Championship title.
+There will also be a medals table for all events kept by country.
 As is the case at the International History Olympiad, students from the USA will compete for their home states unless they have a foreign passport and wish to compete for their country of citizenship.